renesas/ra-fsp-examples/example_projects/ek_ra8e2/lpm/lpm_ek_ra8e2_ep/lpm_notes.md

 Refer to [readme.txt](./readme.txt) for information on how to connect the hardware.

 ### Software ###
-* Renesas Flexible Software Package (FSP): Version 5.9.0
+* Renesas Flexible Software Package (FSP): Version 6.0.0
-* e2 studio: Version 2025-04
+* e2 studio: Version 2025-04.1
-* SEGGER J-Link RTT Viewer: Version 8.12f
 * LLVM Embedded Toolchain for ARM: Version 18.1.3
 * Terminal Console Application: Tera Term or a similar application